bryance-oyang/rendererer/README.md

 browser to `http://localhost:8000/` (via [websocket_ctube](https://github.com/bryance-oyang/websocket_ctube))

-No smooth normals (hence blobby glass sphere).
 Can only render triangles. `.obj` file must have only triangles.
 Tested from [blender](https://www.blender.org/) export (but blender doesn't export transparent glass correctly; must manually set transparency in `.mtl`).

 Dispersive glass: set material name in `.mtl` to `CAUCHY_#_#` where # are floats indicating the Cauchy coefficients A and B in order (n = A + B / wavelen^2).